Paulescu/hands-on-rl/03_cart_pole/README.md

 # Parametric Q learning to keep the balance 💃

-Thi is part 3 of my course Hands-on reinforcement learning.
+This is part 3 of my course Hands-on reinforcement learning.

 Today we enter new territory...